 Eq.
 (16) can be shown in form .

-Apply the Gaussian elimination to upper block that reduces M to a lower triangular form and the elimination process is applied from right to left in the top row of M involving 2x2 blocks of matrices B, C, D and D’.
+We apply the Gaussian elimination to upper block that reduces M to a lower triangular form (Figure 1).
+The elimination process is applied from right to left in the top row of M involving 2x2 blocks of matrices B, C, D and D1.

 ………………………………….(17)

-The result matrix is:
+The resulting matrix is lower diagonal:

 ……………….(18)

-The solution of eq.
-(15a) will be readily obtained for x.
+The eq.
+(16) is thus reduced to form M'x=Y', where M' is lower diagonal, and solution of eq.
+(15a and 16) will be readily obtained for x.

-Algorithm implementation to TEM
+Algorithm implementation for TEM

-In original TEM, carbon fluxes can be defined as:
+In the original TEM, carbon fluxes can be defined as:

 Where net primary production (NPP) is defined as the difference of GPP and plant maintenance respiration (MR) and growth respiration (GR).
-MR is assumed as a function of VC and temperature (KT).
+MR is assumed as a function of CV and temperature (KT).
 Here we revised MR calculation:

 The net ecosystem production (NEP) is defined as the difference between NPP and heterotrophic respiration (RH).

-The basic workflow to implement the method is: 1) linearizing TEM first to get a sparse matrix with n-variable system; 2) performing Gaussian elimination for the linear system; 3) solving the sparse matrix to acquire the state variable values (Figure 1).
+The basic workflow to implement the method is: 1) linearizing TEM first to get a sparse matrix with n-variable (for TEM n=5) system; 2) performing Gaussian elimination for the linear system; 3) solving the sparse matrix to acquire the state variable values (Figure 1).
 To adapt this method to a daily version of TEM, we changed the cyclic condition T from 12 to 365.
 The other steps are the same as monthly version.
-We tested the new method for carbon only version and carbon-nitrogen coupled version of TEM for different PFTs (Table 1).
+We tested the new method for carbon only version and carbon-nitrogen coupled version of TEM for different plant functional types (PFTs) (Table 1).
 Specifically, for the carbon only version, we only solved the differential equations that govern the carbon dynamics, while for the carbon-nitrogen coupled version, we solved the differential equations that govern both carbon and nitrogen dynamics in the system.
 For the both versions, the spin-up process strives to reach a steady state for carbon pools and fluxes.

 3. Results and Discussion At Harvard Forest site, the traditional spin-up method took 564 years to get the steady state for both the carbon-only and coupled carbon–nitrogen simulations with annual NEP less than 0.1 g C m−2 yr−1 (Figure 2).
-The improved method took 72 years for the carbon only and 122 for the coupled carbon–nitrogen simulations, respectively.
+In contrast, the improved method took 72 years for the carbon only and 122 for the coupled carbon–nitrogen simulations, respectively.
 For carbon and nitrogen pools, it took another 45 years (equivalent cyclic time) to reach a steady state with NEP less than 0.1 g C m−2 yr−1.
 In comparison with the traditional spin-up method (Zhuang et al., 2003), the new method saved 65% of computational time to get the steady state in the carbon-only simulations (Table 2).
 The differences in steady-state carbon pools between using the new method and traditional spin-up methods were small (less than 0.85%).
 Similarly, for the coupled carbon–nitrogen simulations, the new method saves a similar amount of time to reach the steady state.
-For the seven test sites, it takes on average 0.6 seconds using new method to reach a steady state.
+The new method performs similarly for the rest of six sites.
+For all seven test sites, it takes on average 0.6 seconds using the new method to reach a steady state.
 Compared to the original spin-up method, the new method is not only faster, but also computationally stable.